 A Changing Coffee world

-An incredible 90% of all of the coffee in the world can be traced to right back to Yemen.
 It’s of the utmost importance that this sector of its economy be propelled forward again to ensure the bright future that Yemen deserves, especially after experiencing so much political turmoil.

 Today, it is competing with beans that are grown in other parts of the world that offer similarly favorable conditions to achieve delicious flavors.
 Yet, in a blind test, Yemeni coffee will always remain on top.